DeadlyKittenn/MonkeModManager/README.md

 Open the downloaded archive using WinRAR.
 When prompted, enter the password: monkemodmanager

-This will unlock the miner files for use.

 🧰 Step 5: Select Your Mods
 Tick the boxes for the mods you want to install (e.g., BananaHook, Utils, Air Jump, etc.).
 Then click Install / Update — the tool will download and install them for you.